anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: complete
 * Year B: complete from Advent 1 through Trinity to Proper 8
 * Year C: complete from Palm Sunday onwards
-* Festivals: complete from 1 January to 14 May, and from September to December
+* Festivals: complete except for 11 June to 24 August
 * Appendix: Gospels: complete for Matthew 1-14, Mark 1-5, Luke and John

 # Contents